 Jack Resneck Jr., MD

 Jack Resneck Jr., MD, a dermatologist and health policy expert from the San Francisco Bay Area, was elected to the American Medical Association Board of Trustees in 2014, and assumed the chair position in 2018.
-Prior to his election Dr. Resneck served the AMA as a member and chair of the AMA Council on Legislation and as a delegate to the AMA House of Delegates for a decade.
+Prior to his election, Dr. Resneck served the AMA as a member and chair of the AMA Council on Legislation and as a delegate to the AMA House of Delegates.

 Dr. Resneck is vice chair and professor of dermatology at the University of California, San Francisco (UCSF) and holds a joint appointment at the Philip R. Lee Institute for Health Policy Studies.
-He also directs the dermatology faculty practice clinics at UCSF where he previously ran the dermatology residency training program.
-Dr. Resneck is deeply engaged in modernizing medical education and teaching the next generation of physicians, and chaired the committee that oversees UCSF’s innovative medical school curriculum and directed the UCSF dermatology residency program for several years.
+Deeply engaged in modernizing medical education and teaching the next generation of physicians, Dr. Resneck chaired the committee that oversees UCSF’s innovative medical school curriculum and directed the UCSF dermatology residency program for several years.

 Raised in Louisiana, Dr. Resneck received his BA in public policy from Brown University and his MD from UCSF where he also completed his internship in internal medicine, residency in dermatology and health policy fellowship.
-Dr. Resneck lives in San Rafael, Calif., with his wife Ellen and their two children, Zachary and Amelia.
+Dr. Resneck lives in San Rafael, Calif., with his wife Ellen and their two children.